Gateshead TMD: Steam

 The shed was home to numerous express locomotives, such as the 35 pacifics allocated in 1954.
 Newcastle Central station pilots and various other smaller locomotives for local passenger trains and goods workings were also based at the depot.

 The experimental water-tube boilered "W1" 4-6-4 No. 10000, which became known as the "hush-hush" due to the secrecy surrounding its construction, was also stabled at Gateshead before being converted into a more conventional locomotive.

 In BR days, the shed continued to house mainly ex-NER/LNER locomotives, the BR standard classes being somewhat conspicuous by their absence from north east lines (one exception being a modified batch of the massive "9Fs" which had been specially fitted with large Westinghouse air pumps; these locomotives were stabled at Tyne Dock shed and employed on the heavy iron ore trains to Consett Steelworks where the pumps were needed to operate the air powered doors on the large bogie ore hoppers).

 Gateshead also provided motive power for Dunston Staithes, to the West, which had restrictions in place regarding locomotives that could work on them, these being, in LNER and BR days, J71 and J72 0-6-0 tanks and a pair of Y3 sentinel geared locomotives affectionately known as "pups".
-The 0-6-0 tanks propelled loaded trains out of the Norwood Coal Yard onto top of the Staithes where the waiting pups shunted the wagons into position above the loading chutes, while the empties rolled back off the staithes under gravity and would be collected for their journey back to the colliery by an 0-8-0 from Blaydon or Borough Gardens.
-Bowes Bridge, which never had its own shed code, was also a sub-shed of Gateshead and was allocated a pair of N10 0-6-2 tanks for working the sections of the Tanfield Branch level enough not to require rope haulage.
+The 0-6-0 tanks propelled loaded trains out of the Norwood Coal Yard onto the top of the staithes where the waiting pups shunted the wagons into position above the loading chutes, while the empties rolled back off under gravity and would be collected for their journey back to the colliery by one of Blaydon or Borough Gardens' stable of 0-6-0 and 0-8-0 mineral engines.